 Computers and technology

 Students are introduced to technology starting in their first year of elementary education.
 Classes are held in our Apple Lab, where students learn keyboard use, Internet safety, the full Microsoft suite of programs, graphic design and online research skills.
-Laptops and computers are also available in classrooms to support students’ learning.
+Laptops and computers are also available in classrooms to support students’ learning as needed under the guidance of a faculty member.
 Coding and other technology-related after-school activities are offered based upon interest and scheduling.
 Beth George, a Montessori-trained educator and full-time MMS staff member, leads our computer programs.

 Montessori education meets children where they are.
 In addition to daily progress assessments by classroom teachers, detailed bi-annual parent/student reports and annual standardized testing, all MMS students receive private academic screenings to align their educational path with their individual needs and interests.
 Experienced specialists with advanced training work with students on a one-on-one basis to provide additional support as needed.
 Our Learning Support Team is headed by MMS Co-Director Jennifer Carriger, co-founder of the Appalachian Reading Center and the WV Learning Disabilities Association Teacher of the Year.